Merlin427/capstone-dev2/README.md

  3. In test_app.py, set the database_name to "capstone_test" and database_path to your local machine.

+ 4. The employee_token and manager_token must be updated with fresh tokens after completing Auth0 account setup.

- 4. From the project directory run the following command in the command line:
+ 5. From the project directory run the following command in the command line:
  ```bash
 python3 test_app.py
 ```

-4. 37 Tests should complete successfully.
+6. 37 Tests should complete successfully.

-5. The database should be reset completely between testing sessions, this can be done by dropping the database, recreating it and repopulating with testdata.sql
+7. The database should be reset completely between testing sessions, this can be done by dropping the database, recreating it and repopulating with testdata.sql

 ```bash
 drop database capstone_test